timthescrub/mt2022/week11-ass1.4/README.md

     * You are to also provide a critical assessment of the author's method(s) and their insights in general.

+    * A useful tip for demonstrating *critical reading and comprehension*: Imagine trying to do a "tear down" of the whole paper.
+What are the key questions?
+What makes them interesting for the authors?
+Does the theory/empirical method serve a greater purpose?
+Can you replicate or at least map out the steps, essential "tricks", or methods that "make the paper tick"?
+Now explain how these things work to your nonna who has a university bachelor's degree from 1956.
+(You'll have to be more profound and incisive in your writing than just summarizing punchlines on a popular-readership blog.)

 * 20% max:

     * Oral presentation and quality of slides - clarity and organization of thought.